openmultiplayer/web/frontend/docs/scripting/functions/NPC_IsVehicleSirenUsed.md

 - Returns `false` if the NPC is not in a vehicle
 - Only works for vehicles that have sirens (police cars, ambulances, fire trucks)
-- The siren must be activated with `NPC_UseVehicleSiren` first
 - Visual and audio siren effects are visible to all players

 ## Related Functions